Trade Gold Trading

 Pivot Points as a Energies tool

 The pivot point itself represents a level of highest resistance or support, depending on the overall sentiment.
-If the energies market is direction-less ( range bound ) energies prices will often fluctuate greatly around this level until a energies price breakout develops.
-Energies Prices above or below the central point indicates the overall sentiment as bullish or bearish respectively.
-This energies indicator is a leading Energies indicator that provides signals of potentially new highs or lows within a given chart time frame.
+If the market is direction-less ( range bound ) energies prices will often fluctuate greatly around this level until a price breakout develops.
+Prices above or below the central point indicates the overall sentiment as bullish or bearish respectively.
+This indicator is a leading Energies indicator that provides signals of potentially new highs or lows within a given chart timeframe.

 Pivot Points

-Energies Trend Direction: Combined with other Energies Trading analysis techniques such as overbought/oversold oscillators, volatility measurements, etc., the central point may be useful in determining the general trending direction of the market.
+Trend Direction: Combined with other Energies Trading analysis techniquesmethods such as overbought oversold oscillators, volatility measurements, etc., the central point may be useful in determining the general trending direction of the market.
 Trades are only taken in direction of the Energies trend.
-Buy trades occur only when the price is above the central point and sell energies trades occur only when the price is below the central pivot.
+Buy trades occur only when the price is above the central point & sell trades occur only when the price is below the center pivot point.

-Energies Trading Price Breakouts: In energies price breakouts, a bullish buy signal occurs when the price breaks up through the central point or one of the resistance levels (typically Resistance 1).
-A short sell signal occurs when price breaks down through the central point or one of the support levels (typically Support 1).
+Trading Price Break-outs: In price breakouts, a bullish buy signal occurs when the price breaks up through the central point or one of the resistance levels (typically Resistance Zone 1).
+A short sell signal occurs when price breaks down through the center point point or one of the support levels (typically Support Area 1).

-Energies Trend Reversals: In energies trend reversals, a buy signal occurs when the price moves towards a support level, gets very close to it, touches it, or moves only slightly through it, and then reverses and starts moving in the other direction.
+Trend Reversals: In trend reversals, a buy signal occurs when the price moves towards a support level, gets very near to this point, touches it, or moves only slightly through it, & then reverses and starts moving in the other direction.

 https://c.mql5.com/21/9/pro4x_pivot_lines.mq4